A Trichotomy for Regular Trail Queries: Enumeration

-\paragraph*{Explanation of Algorithm~\ref{alg:yen}} In line~\ref{alg:yen:3}, we can use the algorithm explained in the proof of Theorem~\ref{theo:trichotomy} (more concretely, Corollary~\ref{cor:output-shortest-paths}) to find a trail that matches $L$ from $s$ to $t$ in $G$ in NL if one exists.
-In the for-loop in line~\ref{alg:yen:for1} we use derivatives of the last trail written to the output to find new candidates.
+\paragraph*{Explanation of Algorithm~\ref{alg:yen}} In the algorithm, $p[1,i]$ denotes the prefix of $p$ containing exactly $i$ edges and $\dest(p)$ denotes the last node of $p$.
+In line~\ref{alg:yen:3}, we can use the algorithm explained in the proof of Theorem~\ref{theo:trichotomy} (more concretely, Corollary~\ref{cor:output-shortest-paths}) to find a $L$-labeled trail from $s$ to $t$ in $G$ in NL if one exists.
+In the for-loop in line~\ref{alg:yen:for1} we use quotients of the last trail written to the output to find new candidates.
 Intuitively, for all $i\in \nat$, we regard all paths that share the prefix of length exactly $i$ with the last path and do not share a prefix of length $i+1$ with any path outputted so far.
 In line~\ref{alg:yen:12}, we search for a suffix to the prefix $p[1,i]$ by again using the algorithm explained in the proof of Theorem~\ref{theo:trichotomy}.
-We remind that $\ttract$ is closed under left derivatives and removal of individual strings, see Lemma~\ref{lem:closure}, i.e., $(\lab(p[1,i]))^{-1}L \setminus \{\varepsilon\}$ is in $\ttract$.
+We recall that $\ttract$ is closed under left derivatives and removal of individual strings, see Lemma~\ref{lem:closure}, i.e., $(\lab(p[1,i]))^{-1}L \setminus \{\varepsilon\}$ is in $\ttract$.
 However, to prevent finding a trail that was already in the output, we do not allow the suffix to start with some edge from $S$.
 We note that the algorithm from Corollary~\ref{cor:output-shortest-paths} can be easily modified to check for this additional condition.
-We repeat this procedure with all trails in $B$, until we do not find any new trails. \end{toappendix}
+We repeat this procedure with all trails in $B$, until we do not find any new trails.

+\paragraph*{Set vs.\ Bag Semantics in Multigraphs} Let us consider a small multigraph $G=(V,E,\edge)$ with two nodes $\{v_1, v_2\}$ and two edges $e_1,e_2$ with $\edge(e_1)=\edge(e_2)=(v_1,a,v_2)$.
+If we want to enumerate all paths from $v_1$ to $v_2$ that match $a$, how many paths should we get?
+Under set semantics, we will only obtain a single answer, whereas, under bag semantics, we will consider $e_1$ and $e_2$ as different edges and therefore return two answers.
+Algorithm~\ref{alg:yen} enumerates trails according to bag semantics.
+This is because all edges are considered to be different.
+Algorithm~\ref{alg:set-semantics} enumerates trails according to set semantics.